anynines/a9s-cli-v2/ImplementationNotes.md

         * DONE: Test manually
         * DONE: Add tests to the e2e test suite
         * This completes the backup / restore cycle.

+# v0.8.0 and Older

+* Chore: Write a testSuite to run end-to-end tests on a local machine using the `a9s`-cli applying all major usecases for both the kind and minikube providers.

+* Sub command to delete all demo resources.
+    * Remove everything (incl. config files)
+        * e.g. `a9s demo delete --all`